Financial Literacy Quiz

 c) A bank savings account

 d) Locked in a safe at home

-9. Which of the following types of investment would best protect the purchasing power of a family’s savings in the event of a sudden increase in inflation?
+9. Which of the following types of investments would best protect the purchasing power of a family’s savings in the event of a sudden increase in inflation?

 b) A house financed with a fixed-rate mortgage

 c) A 10-year bond issued by a corporation

 d) A certificate of deposit at a bank